Best Office Chair for Back Pain 2023

 Color Options

-Most of the office chairs on the market today come in your choice of colors – as long as you like black.
-A few models (including many of the chairs on our top-ten list) offer a range of color choices.
-This isn’t a huge deal, but if aesthetics is important to you, and you want the ability to customize the color of your office chair, so it’s a better fit for whatever color or home décor scheme you’re using, it’s worth paying a little extra for that option.
+Most office chairs on the market today come in your choice of colors – as long as you like black.
+A few models (including many of the chairs on our list) offer a range of color choices.
+This isn’t a huge deal, but if aesthetics is important to you, and you want the ability to customize the color of your office chair.
+Hence, it’s a better fit for whatever color or home décor scheme you’re using; it’s worth paying a little extra for that option.

 In preparation for writing this roundup review, we evaluated scores of the best chairs on the market today.
 This one, the Steelcase Leap, emerged as the clear winner.
 This chair does it all.
-It’s a flat-out amazing piece of design and engineering, and it will provide you years of reliable service.
-Simply put, it is the best office chair for back pain relief on the market today.
+It’s a flat-out amazing piece of design and engineering, providing you with years of reliable service.
+It is the best office chair on the market today for back pain relief.

-In some ways, it’s almost not a fair comparison, because the Leap name doesn’t describe a single product, but rather, a family of closely related products, including the Leap stool, drafting chair, office chair and the Leap Plus, which is functionally similar to the company’s office chair, but built on a ruggedized frame and is capable of supporting up to five hundred pounds of user weight.
+In some ways, it’s almost not a fair comparison because the Leap name doesn’t describe a single product but rather a family of closely related products, including the Leap stool, drafting chair, office chair, and the Leap Plus, which is functionally similar to the company’s office chair but built on a ruggedized frame and capable of supporting up to five hundred pounds of user weight.

-For this review, we’ll be looking at the Leap office chair, but if you need something capable of supporting more weight, just know that the Leap Plus has all the same features we’ll be talking about here, plus the ability to support significantly more weight.
+For this review, we’ll be looking at the Leap office chair, but if you need something capable of supporting more weight, the Leap Plus has all the same features we’ll be talking about here, plus the ability to support significantly more weight.

 Chair Specifications